rk027738/SequenceProcessing/README_MISTRAL.md

 ## Overview
 This project is a simple implementation of a Mistral-style, decoder-only language model written in Java.
-The model is fixed and is built **on top of the `ComputationalGraph` library** : every operation is expressed as a differentiable edge in a graph, so the library performs the forward pass, automatic differentiation (back-propagation) and the optimizer update.
+The model is built **on top of the `ComputationalGraph` library that was forked from StarlangSoftware/SequenceProcessing** : every operation is expressed as a differentiable edge in a graph, so the library performs the forward pass, automatic differentiation (back-propagation) and the optimizer update.

+some of the specific Mistral choices are: **RMSNorm** instead of layer normalization, **rotary positional embeddings (RoPE)** instead of absolute position embeddings, **grouped-query attention (GQA)** to make attention cheaper, and a **SwiGLU** feed-forward network.
+This project re-implements those ideas at a small, educational scale on top of the project's own `ComputationalGraph` library.

 ### Implemented Mistral Features
 - Root-Mean-Square normalization (RMSNorm) with a learnable gain